MichaelKushnir/TranscriptionRepair/readme.txt

 crashes at runtime, try again with less files.
 The Python module is built to accept folders of files instead of individual files - with great power comes great responsibility. n-gram counts frequently does crash when multiple files are in the input folder - it works with multiple files if they're small enough, however.
-- Varying tags: Currently this program only reads from <l> tags.

 Developed by Michael Kushnir, michaelkushnir2015@u.northwestern.edu With help from Doug Downey and Martin Mueller